Issue(s): Avengers #246, Avengers #247, Avengers #248

 There's also a great scene with Captain Marvel revealing her secret identity with her parents.

 It's rare for characters to share their IDs with anyone, and it usually leads to all sorts of annoying and unbelievable scenarios when they don't, so it's always nice when they do.
 And this was handled really well.
 The shock, the pride, the worrying.
 All very natural.

 Issue #246 was my first issue of the Avengers, and like all of my early Marvel comics it was just this explosion of interesting characters and more importantly hints at the way it was all interconnected.
 References to Secret Wars and Magneto.
 She-Hulk showing up, wearing her FF costume.
 A scene where this guy Hawkeye is setting up another headquarters.
 Lots of well written character scenes (Wasp's embarrassment at learning she's crashed a party, Monica's scene with her parents, She-Hulk being She-Hulk) but also a great fight at the party with the Delphane Brothers.
 Issues #247 and #248 were great as well.

 Chronological Placement Considerations: Takes place before West Coast Avengers #1.
 She-Hulk leaves in the middle of this story to participate in Fantastic Four #269-270.

 Reprinted In: N/A

 Inbound References (3): show

-Aginar, Ajak, Bill Foster, Captain Marvel, Deathurge, Domo, Frank Rambeau, Hawkeye, Ikaris, Lockjaw, Maelstrom, Makkari, Maria Rambeau, Mockingbird, Quicksilver, Scarlet Witch, Sersi, She-Hulk, Starfox, Thena, Valkin, Vision, Wasp, Zarin
+Aginar, Ajak, Bill Foster, Captain Marvel (Monica Rambeau), Deathurge, Domo, Frank Rambeau, Hawkeye, Ikaris, Lockjaw, Maelstrom, Makkari, Maria Rambeau, Mockingbird, Quicksilver, Scarlet Witch, Sersi, She-Hulk, Starfox, Thena, Valkin, Vision, Wasp, Zarin

 "He never has a second cup of coffee at home!" also refers to an annoying contemporary TV commercial.